2008–2014 Spanish financial crisis: Public debt

-Spain entered crisis period with a relatively modest public debt of 36.2% of GDP.
+Spain entered the crisis period with a relatively modest public debt of 36.2% of GDP.
 This was largely due to ballooning tax revenue from the housing bubble, which helped accommodate a decade of increased government spending without debt accumulation.
 In response to the crisis, Spain initiated an austerity program consisting primarily of tax increases.
 Prime Minister Mariano Rajoy announced on 11 July 2012 €65 billion of austerity, including cuts in wages and benefits and a VAT increase from 18% to 21%.
-The government eventually succeeded to reduce its budget deficit from 11.2% of GDP in 2009 to 8.5% in 2011 and it is expected to fall further to 5.4% in 2012.
+The government eventually succeeded in reducing its budget deficit from 11.2% of GDP in 2009 to 8.5% in 2011, and it was expected to fall further to 5.4% in 2012.

-As of 15 June 2012, Spain's public debt stood at 72.1% of GDP, still less than the Euro-zone average of 88%.
+As of 15 June 2012, Spain's public debt stood at 72.1% of GDP, still less than the eurozone average of 88%.
 If Spain uses the €100 billion credit line to bail out its banks, its debt will approach 90% of GDP.
-To avoid this, the EU has pledged to lend to banks directly although it now appears that the Spanish government may have to guarantee the loans.
+To avoid this, the EU pledged to lend to banks directly although it then appeared that the Spanish government might have to guarantee the loans.

 In June 2012, the Spanish 10-year government bond reached 7%, 5.44% over the German 10-year bond.
-As Spanish credit default swaps (CDS) hits a record high of 633 basis points and the 10-year bond yield at 7.5% (23 July 2012) Spain's economic minister travels to Germany to request that the ECB facilitate government bond purchases to "avoid an imminent financial collapse".
-Promised borrowing by the ECB has enabled Spain's 10-year yield to stay below or close to the 6% level and settling below the 5% level in the spring of 2013.
+As Spanish credit default swaps (CDS) hit a record high of 633 basis points and the 10-year bond yield at 7.5% (23 July 2012), Spain's economic minister traveled to Germany to request that the ECB facilitate government bond purchases to "avoid an imminent financial collapse".
+Promised borrowing by the ECB enabled Spain's 10-year yield to stay below or close to the 6% level, settling below the 5% level in the spring of 2013.

 In 2016, public debt reached 101% of GDP.

 Ratings

-For the third time in 13 months, Moody's Investors Service has cut Spain's rating.
+For the third time in 13 months, Moody's Investors Service cut Spain's rating.
 On 18 October 2011 Moody's Rating cut Spain's rating by 2 notches to A1 from Aa2 with the outlook remaining negative.
 Standard and Poor's has downgraded Spain on 14 October 2011 and Fitch Ratings cut it to the same level on 7 October 2011.
 On 14 June 2012, Moody's downgraded Spain to Baa3, just one notch above "junk".
 Standard and Poor's downgraded Spain to BBB− (one notch above junk) on 11 October 2012.
 DBRS downgraded Spain to single-A, which remains higher than the major credit rating agencies.
 This rating allows the ECB to use a lower margin for banks that borrow with Spanish debt as collateral.
-After a recent review, Moody's maintained Spain's investment-grade credit rating, removing the pressure on the country's debt.
-This decision by Moody's assures that Spanish bonds will continue to gain investor support; yields feel 5.50%, a level last seen in April.
+After a more recent review, Moody's maintained Spain's investment-grade credit rating, removing the pressure on the country's debt.
+This decision by Moody's assured that Spanish bonds will continue to gain investor support; yields fell 5.50%, a level last seen in April 2012.
 Although Moody's can still downgrade the country's ratings in the future, the decision to not downgrade will encourage the buying of Spain's bonds.